-From the DOC Hector’s and Māui dolphin incident database and necropsy work from Massey University, 5 of 25 Hector’s dolphins and 2 of 3 Māui dolphins examined had fatal toxoplasmosis (it was the primary cause of death).
-Further testing showed that of dolphins that died of other causes, 61% were also infected with Toxoplasma.
+From the DOC Hector’s and Māui dolphin incident database and necropsy work from Massey University, 9 out of 31 Hector’s and Māui dolphins examined had fatal toxoplasmosis (it was the primary cause of death).
+Testing has also shown that 61% of dolphins examined were infected with Toxoplasma.

 Whale lice are found on freshly dead dolphins and at close range they can be seen on living dolphins as small dark brown spots, but do not appear to cause any harm.
 Several species of nematodes and lungworms have also been found in Hector’s and Māui dolphins.
 There is no evidence that these parasitic infections could have caused death.

 Pneumonia has been noted in several Hector’s dolphins, and may have played a role in the deaths of the animals.
 This may be indicative of accumulation of other stressors (not normally lethal on their own) that lead to pneumonia in these dolphins.